 Store rock salt or kitty litter in a clean and thoroughly dry detergent bottle, tightly capped.
 When the snow or ice storm hits, you can open it, hold it by the handle, and sprinkle away without ever taking off your gloves.

 Create Sturdy Craft Templates

 If you enjoy crafting, you know that each time you use a paper template it changes size just a tiny bit.
-For plastic templates that can be used many times, use a the plastic of a laundry bottle.
+For plastic templates that can be used many times, use the plastic of a laundry bottle.

-Simply cut of the top and bottom from the bottle and discard in the recycle bin.
+Simply cut off the top and bottom from the bottle and discard in the recycle bin.
 Slit the remaining circle of plastic so it will lie flat.
 Mark off the template with permanent marker and cut it out to use over and over again.Continue to 9 of 11 below.

 09 of 11

 10 of 11